bonrita/extended_container/README.md

 - The fully qualified class name becomes the service ID.

 ### Simpler injection of tagged services
+Added the ability to automatically collect all tagged services and provide them to a manager without creating a compiler pass.
 [Read more](https://symfony.com/blog/new-in-symfony-3-4-simpler-injection-of-tagged-services) about it.

-Added the ability to automatically collect all tagged services and provide them to a manager without creating a compiler pass.

 ***Example:***

+Suppose you do have 2 services that are tagged as 'module_name.tagged_service' and you do want to be collected in one single place e.g in the manager 'module_name.manager'.

+Simply add a manager service and use a type of argument called ***tagged*** pass in the the tag 'module_name.tagged_servic' whose classes or services you do want collected into the manager.
+See example below.

 In the MODULE_NAME.services.yml
 ```